babincc/flutter_workshop/README.md

 By clicking [here](addons#readme), you can view and download add-ons I've made and learn how to use them.

-Add-ons are basically plug-ins that either aren't finished yet, didn't need to be finished, or aren't high enough quality to be on [pub.dev](https://pub.dev/) (external link).
+Add-ons are basically plug-ins that aren't high enough quality to be on [pub.dev](https://pub.dev/) (external link).
 They are just files to add to your project manually.